 Upon returning to life’s basic skills five years ago, I have found sewing to definitely make my survival list!

 Let me make a comparison: just as hunting was a necessary skill in years passed, but now is optional, sewing is the same.
 While hunting is a choice in today’s world, a true homestead survivalist finds it of utmost necessity to learn how to handle a gun as well as hunt game; learning the skill and keeping in practice so that upon the day it is needed they are ready.
 Sewing, too, is a choice today.
 You may not think it important to learn.
 But maybe you’ll reconsider?
-The day you find that you need to make your own family clothing—for whatever reason—will be the day when you grasp it’s importance.
+The day you find that you need to make your own family clothing—for whatever reason—will be the day when you grasp its importance.
 I propose that the skill of sewing is both an enjoyable, profitable, and vitally necessary skill to possess.
 It should be on your survival list, too.

 Think about it this way: on the homestead, sewing will not only provide new items that are needed, but can be used to maintain clothing for a much longer time.
 And guess what… that worn out clothing item can be sewn into a quilt.
-In other words, a simple piece of clothing or fabric can be recycled into several other home items, allowing your hard spent money to go a much longer way!
+In other words, a simple piece of clothing or fabric can be recycled into several other home items, allowing your hard-earned money to go a much longer way!

 Sewing can also be a business, bringing money into your home or saving your money by making a gift rather than buying one.
 I have found that people deeply appreciate a handmade gift more than I had realized before.
 This brings the aspect of joy and contentment from giving and sharing that, to me, is one of the treasures of the simple homestead lifestyle.
 Sewing can be a win-win on many levels.

 All this being said, I am most compelled to write about learning the skill of sewing from a survivalists thought.
-Each of us have to face the instability of our economy.
+Each of us has to face the instability of our economy.
 From national security to economic instability down to the possibility of your own job instability, we each must ask ourselves what we can do to prepare for a future that may include insecurity, loss, unforeseen changes, and major adjustments in our way of living.
 When our family made our “back to the basics” list we asked ourselves two simple questions:

-1. How will where I live and the amount of knowledge/skills I possess right now effect my futureunforeseen especially if our economy changes.
+1. How will where I live and the amount of knowledge/skills I possess right now effect my future unforeseen especially if our economy changes.

 2. What do I need to do to prepare for the best future possible for me and my family based upon my answer to this question?
 What do I need to change and what do I need to learn?